-You'll then spend the fourth year in Italy where you can choose to undertake a study placement at a partner university or a work placement with a local employer.
+You'll spend the fourth year in Italy, where you can choose to undertake a study placement at a partner university or a work placement with a local employer.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 For more information and a full list of typical modules available on this course, please read Italian B and Russian A BA in the course catalogue

 |Exploring Italy: Introduction to Italian Culture and Society (Beginners)||20|

 |What is Russia?
 An Introduction to Russian Studies||20|

 Year 1 optional modules (selection of typical options shown below)

 |Intercultural Competence: Theory and Application||20|